pelagios/scalagios/readme.md

 # Scalagios

-Welcome to Scalagios, a Scala-based utility library for working with data from the [PELAGIOS project](http://pelagios-project.blogspot.com) on the Java Virtual Machine.
+Welcome to Scalagios, a utility library for working with data from the [PELAGIOS project](http://pelagios-project.blogspot.com) on the Java Virtual Machine.

 ## License